+MOSIC SKILL DEVELOPMENT

 LISTEN VOCABULARY PERFORM COMPOSE

 Year 1 pupils should be taught to: Year 1 pupils should be taught to: Year 1 pupils should be taught to: Year 1 pupils should be taught to:

 Listen & describe: In general: Sing Create:

 Listen to, and concentrate on, a range Use common words and phrases Clap, sing or chant in time with existing Create rhythms, both solo and

 of musical styles. relating to music. music. ensemble.

 Identify themes: Vocabulary for structure: Aural memory Use technology:

 Make simple comments about the 'feel' verse Reproduce simple rhythms.
 Record and play music.

-of a piece of music. chorus Play - untuned Critique:
+of a piece of music. chorus Critique:

-Appreciation: bridge (structural, not guitar) single With some support, discuss the effec
+Appreciation: bridge (structural, not guitar) Play - untuned With some support, discuss the effect.

-Express opinions about musical album Clap or play an untuned instrument in ······
+Express opinions about musical single Clap or play an untuned instrument in Williams Support, discuss the errecti

 experiences. cover time; reproduce rhythms from memory.

-Compare: demo Play - tuned
+· demo Play - tuned

 Compare: Make musical comparisons (between Vocabulary for notes and notation: Make some notes with control.

 simple pieces with few instruments). beat

 tune

 Ask questions: rhythm (spoken)

 Ask and answer simple questions about loud

 what they have heard. soft

 quiet

 notes

 For music history

 long ago newer

 then older

-when first/second (etc.) last after
+when first/second (etc.)

+last after

-next aller
+next

 before

 Vocabulary for instrumentation:

 accompaniment

-drone

-instrument
+drone instrument

 triangle

+Triangle